-Tonsillar application of AT-2 SIV affords partial protection against rectal challenge with SIVmac239
+Tonsillar application of AT-2 SIV affords partial protection against rectal challenge with SIVmac239 (HTML)

 Vagenas,Panagiotis; Williams,Vennansha G.; Piatak Jr.,Michael; Bess Jr.,Julian W.; Lifson,Jeffrey D.; Blanchard,James; Gettie,Agegnehu; Robbiani,Melissa

 Journal of Acquired Immune Deficiency Syndromes 52(4): 433-529

 Although mucosal responses are important for preventing infections with HIV, the optimal strategies for inducing them remain unclear.
 To evaluate vaccine strategies targeting the oral mucosal lymphoid tissue inductive sites as an approach to provide immunity at distal sites, we vaccinated healthy macaques via the palatine/lingual tonsils with aldrithiol 2 (AT-2) inactivated Simian immunodeficiency virus (SIV)mac239, combined with CpG-C immunostimulatory oligonucleotide (CpG-C ISS-ODN, C274) as the adjuvant.